OpenDSA/OpenDSA/RST/en/PIFLA/FLIntro.rst

   if the program will halt or not?
   Loops can be difficult to determine as they might not be obvious that they terminate.
+  Recursion can also be hard to tell if it stops.
-  Recursion (both direct and indirect through a function calling another function which then calls the first function).
+  And we can have direct recursion (a function calls itself), or indirect recursion (a function calls another function which then calls the first function).
   Just focusing on loops, how do you determine if a loop condition will be met so that the loop halts?
-  This is a very hard (actually, impossible) problem.
+  This is a very hard problem to solve.
+  (That is wrong.
+  Actually, this is an **impossible** problem to solve in the general case.
+  It is **not possible** always to tell if a loop will halt.)
   This is another topic that we will be looking at this semester:
   What functions are **possible** to compute?

 * What types of languages can we represent with Regular Expressions, BNF Grammars, and Context Free Grammars?
+  Are these all "the same" in that they deal with the same languages, or are they different?

 * What is the relative "power" of a Push-down Automata, a Finate State Automata, a Non-Deterministic Finite Automata, and a Turing Machine?
+  For any pair of these, are there problems that one can solve that the other cannot?